fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 {% include figure.html src="/images/qgis/county-census-data.png" caption="Census.gov has great data, but not always intuitive ways to access it" class="raw" %}

 We want county-level data, so find "Counties" under the left column "Level of Geography", scan to the right following the "Total Population" line and click on the corresponding "V2013" link on the right under "Most Current Data".
 Under the "Downdloadable Dataset" heading, click "Population, population change...", and click the "Data" link.
 (It's good to get familiar with websites with good data, but the link to the file is [here](http://www.census.gov/popest/data/counties/totals/2013/files/CO-EST2013-Alldata.csv).)

-Then you'll see:
+Whether you navigate through the website to get to the Data link or use the cheat link, when you click on it you'll see:

 {% include figure.html src="/images/qgis/alldata.png" caption="Please do not hit the panic button" %}

 Perhaps not what you were expecting.
-Unlike the previous lesson where we loaded up data specifically made for GIS software, this data is plain text data.
+Unlike the previous lesson when we loaded up data specifically made for GIS software, this data is plain text data.
 It is in a standard file format, CSV, which stands for Comma Separated Values.
 You could load this into a spreadsheet.
-We won't, but it would look like
+We won't, but it would look like:

 {% include figure.html src="/images/qgis/census-spreadsheet.png" caption="CSV data isn't so scary in a more familiar form" %}